Deception Island: Beauty & the Beast in a land before time

 Have you ever been to an active volcano… or Antarctica?
 What about a place which was a bit deceptive in nature?
 What were your expriences there?

-Please feel free to share your stories and feedback in the comment section provided below! :)
+Please feel free to share your stories and thoughts in the comment section below!